n3w0rld94/iot-garden-monitor-app/README.md

 To create a branch and start the development:

 1. Run ```git checkout -b 'name-of-your-branch'``` to create a new development branch locally.
-2. Click on the cloud icon appearing on the bottom left corner of VSCode to create your branch also upstream (in the remote repository).
+2. Click on the cloud icon appearing on the bottom left corner of VSCode to create a branch also upstream (in the remote repository).

->__NOTE:__ It is important that you follow these steps as you will not be able to commit your changes otherwise.
+>__NOTE:__ It is important to follow these steps as it will not be possible to commit changes otherwise.